Sarah Ioannides: Music Director Positions

 From 2005 to 2011, Ioannides was music director of the El Paso Symphony Orchestra.
 During her tenure, she expanded the contemporary repertoire of the orchestra and directed and commissioned films for live orchestral multimedia performances.

 Ioannides also became music director of the Spartanburg Philharmonic Orchestra in 2005, serving in that position until 2017.
 During her time there, she focused on expanding the orchestra's partnerships with local school and arts organizations, School of the Deaf and the Blind, Ballet Spartanburg, and Spartanburg Day School, and launched a new chamber music series featuring the orchestra's principal players as well as co-commissioning a new percussion concerto by Australian composer Sean O'Boyle for Evelyn Glennie.

 In 2014, Symphony Tacoma announced the appointment of Ioannides as its next music director, the first female conductor to be named to the post, with an initial contract of 5 years.
 During the 2020–2021 season as a result of the COVID-19 pandemic, Ioannides developed extensive digital content, including the production of Symphony Tacoma's 'Encore Series', a curated selection of online performances founded on work from her previous six seasons with the orchestra.
-Following an initial contract extension through the 2023–2024 season, in February 2024, Symphony Tacoma announced a further extension of Ioannides' contract as music director through the 2028-2029 season.
-However, in March 2025, the orchestra announced that Ioannides is to conclude her tenure as music director of Symphony Tacoma at the close of the 2025-2026 season, two seasons earlier than the February 2024 announcement time.
+Following an initial contract extension through the 2023–2024 season, in February 2024, Symphony Tacoma announced a further extension of Ioannides' contract as music director through the 2028–2029 season.
+However, in March 2025, the orchestra announced the conclusion of Ioannides' tenure as music director of Symphony Tacoma to be at the close of the 2025–2026 season, two seasons earlier than the February 2024 announcement time.
+In July 2026, Symphony Tacoma granted Ioannides the title of Music Director Laureate, upon the conclusion of her tenure as its music director.

 In 2018, Ioannides became the founding artistic director of the Cascade Conducting Institute, a week-long international masterclass held in partnership with Symphony Tacoma.
 Since 2016, she has coached conductors and led new music performances for the Curtis Institute of Music.